Elijah-Dangerfield/Notable/README.md

 It is separated into `core` and `feature` modules.
 The `app` module leverages these to glue together the app experience.

 Rules:
 - a feature module should never depend on another feature module.
+Communication across modules can be defined in an interface and handled through the app module.
-It may depend on core modules
+- A feature module may depend on core modules
-- a core module should never depend on another module
+- a core module may not depend on feature modules.
 - when applicable core modules should be split into api and impl modules and glued together in the app module.
 This enforces abstraction and hides implementation details.
+- core modules can depend on the api module of another core module.

 Additionally I leverage a `build-logic` included build with convention plugins to cut down on build time and make the build process easier to understand and update